ACORI: ACCC Community Oncology Research Institute

 ACCC Community Oncology Research Institute

-To help address this disparity, the ACCC Community Oncology Research Institute (ACORI) was launched in 2021.
-ACORI’s mission is to establish clinical trials as a standard of care in treatment plans and to help achieve equitable cancer care delivery for all patients.
+To address this disparity, the ACCC Community Oncology Research Institute (ACORI) was launched in 2021.
+ACORI’s mission is to establish clinical trials as a standard of care for all patients, regardless of where they are treated, by helping community oncology programs access the tools, knowledge sharing, effective practices, and peer mentorships that can increase their ability to offer clinical trials.

 ACORI Research Review Newsletter: December 2024